Albanian mafia: Membership

-Deeply reliant on loyalty, honour, and family—with blood relations and marriage being very important—most of the Albanian networks appear to be "old-fashioned".
-Albanian mafia families or clans are usually made up of groups that have thousands of members all over the world, constituting an extended family, residing all along the Balkan route from Eastern Turkey, to Western Europe, and North America.

 According to Ioannis Michaletos, the family structure is characterised by a strong inner discipline, which is achieved by means of punitive action for every deviation from internal rules.
 Punishment ensures fear, and fear guarantees unconditional loyalty to the family.
 Provisions within the family structure allow official laws to be considered secondary, unimportant, and non-binding.
-Since mafia families are based on blood relations, the number of clan members are limited, and bonds between them tend to be very strong.
-As a result, infiltrating into the mafia is almost impossible.
+Since crime groups are based on blood relations, the number of clan members are limited, and bonds between them tend to be very strong.
+As a result, infiltrating into the Albanian crime groups is almost impossible.
 Members of other ethnic groups can be accepted only to execute one time or secondary jobs.
-The Albanian mafia families are organised in 4–6 or more levels; such a structure enables them to preserve the organisational action capability even in case some of its members or groups are captured.
+The Albanian crime clans are organised in 4–6 or more levels; such a structure enables them to preserve the organisational action capability even in case some of its members or groups are captured.

-Clans by region in Albania

-The Albanian mafia has clans throughout the world.
-In Albania, there are clans that operate in certain towns or cities.
-Each region is controlled by different mafia families that oversee international operations.
-In Shijak, the Xhakja clan is powerful and has an extensive history of criminal family members.
-Other prominent Albanian mafia families operating in and around Albania include; The Bregus or "Bregu" crime family, run by Armir Bregu, who is serving time in United Kingdom, the Osmani family, Kerkiku, Caushi, Shehu, Kakami and Hasani and the "Banda e Lushnjës" whose boss "Aldo Bare" has since been arrested and prosecuted.

 Rituals and codes of conduct

 Besa

-The Albanian mafia uses the term besa, meaning "trust", as a name for their "code of honour".
+The Albanian mafia uses the term besa, meaning "trust", as a name for their "code of honor".
 During the recruitment process a member inducted into the Albanian mafia is required to take an oath.
 The oath is then considered sacred because it is defined as a Besë.
 Besa is extremely important in Albanian culture, and is considered a verbal contract of trust.
 Especially in North Albania, when somebody gives someone their Besë, they have given someone their life and are going to protect someone with their life.